May 22, 2017

 Although usually a bit slow compared to other transportation, the bus can help you cut costs and is more environment-friendly.

-Music can help improve your mood, the radio keeps you in touch with the news and a podcast is a way of learning new things and stay in touch with the most recent trends.
+Music can help improve your mood, the radio keeps you in touch with the news and a podcast is a way of learning new things and staying in touch with the most recent trends.
 Just make sure you don’t miss your stop!

 By bike

 Can cycling to work improve productivity?
 Yes, it does!
 Cycling can make you more productive, a topic we covered right here on our blog.
-It keeps you healthy and active, and helps you avoiding traffic while saving time and money, which is always great.
+It keeps you healthy and active, and helps you avoid traffic while saving time and money, which is always great.
 It has also been proven to boost concentration and mental alertness.

 By car

-So how can we get the tedious car ride into “productive mode”?
 For example, try carpooling!
-Riding with a colleague help you cut costs and share expenses, while having a little company can make the ride less stressing.
+Riding with a colleague helps you cut costs and share expenses, while having a little company can make the ride less stressful.
 But cursing and yelling at other drivers could be embarrassing, so behave!

 But the most important thing you can do during your commuting time is: enjoy it.
 Find the best way to turn your ride to work into a stress-free, enjoyable experience.
 This way, you will approach the tasks of the day with a big energy and motivation boost!